EdilsonJunior-2/ioasys-test/README.md

 # ioasys-test

 This project uses [Vite](https://vitejs.dev).
-To execute this project, run:
+To run it, type at the prompt:

 `yarn`